EdinGuso/ecowcdb/README.md

 ```

 #### Results
-In this section, we present the numerical results obtained from our experimentation to evaluate the performance of Algorithm B, a modified version of our heuristic algorithm for selecting cuts in the PLP algorithm.
-Algorithm B introduces a maximum depth parameter and cuts the network into smaller trees after reaching this depth, striking a balance between delay bounds and computational efficiency.
-While Algorithm B generally performs slightly worse than Algorithm A in terms of delay bounds, the significant runtime improvements it offers make it a valuable tool, particularly for larger networks.
-The runtime benefits achieved by Algorithm B will be examined in greater detail in the [Results and Discussion](#results-and-discussion) section.
+In this section, we present the numerical results obtained from our experimentation to evaluate the performance of MCFr, a modified version of our heuristic algorithm for selecting cuts in the PLP algorithm.
+MCFr introduces a maximum depth parameter and cuts the network into smaller trees after reaching this depth, striking a balance between delay bounds and computational efficiency.
+While MCFr generally performs slightly worse than MCT in terms of delay bounds, the significant runtime improvements it offers make it a valuable tool, particularly for larger networks.
+The runtime benefits achieved by MCFr will be examined in greater detail in the [Results and Discussion](#results-and-discussion) section.
 Our experiments were conducted on a range of generic network topologies, which are shown in the [Network Topologies](#network-topologies) section.
-These topologies encompass diverse network configurations, enabling us to assess the effectiveness and applicability of Algorithm B across different scenarios.
+These topologies encompass diverse network configurations, enabling us to assess the effectiveness and applicability of MCFr across different scenarios.

 For each network topology, we used the following parameters:
 ```